- Planting & Care

 Standard on Myrobalan 29 rootstock.

-The Pluot is "Interspecific" meaning it is a complex hybrid of 70 percent plum, 30 percent apricot with decidedly more plum-like traits.
+The Pluot is "Interspecific" meaning it is a complex hybrid of 70 percent plum, 30 percent apricot with decidedly more plum-like traits (also called a plumcot).
 Smooth-skinned like a plum, the Pluot is sturdy and durable with luscious flavor.
 It has the chin-dripping juiciness of a fully ripe plum without the notoriously tough skin and tart center typical of the parent plum.
 One of the sweetest fruits, with 16-24 Brix probably explains why Pluots dominate the Dave Wilson Taste Tests.
 The fruit is very high in Vitamin A. Pluots were bred by Zaiger Genetics Inc. of Modesto California.